its-saeed/rust-slidev/pages/4-understanding-ownership/1-what-is-ownership.md

 <v-clicks>

-* Avoiding the bugs in production, improving the <span color="green">reliability</span> of your software.
+* To avoid the bugs in production, improving the <span color="green">reliability</span> of your software.
-* Fewer runtime checks for those bugs, improving the <span color="green">performance</span> of your software.
+* To have fewer runtime checks for those bugs, improving the <span color="green">performance</span> of your software.

 </v-clicks>